-Operating System : Mac OS X 10.3.9 or higher

-QuickTime Version : QuickTime 7 or higher
+Operating System: Mac OS X 10.3.9 or higher QuickTime Version: QuickTime 7 or higher

 - The above are recommended system environments.
-Configuring one of these environments does not guarantee proper operation. - Even if your Macintosh meets the minimum requirements described above, certain settings and other installed software may interfere with proper playback of movies. - Movie file playback is not supported under OS 9.
+Configuring one of these environments does not guarantee proper operation. - Certain settings and other installed software may interfere with proper playback of movies. - · Movie file playback is not supported under OS 9.